Frequently Asked Questions

 ii.
 Faculty supervision agreement (required to attend the program)

-Why do you use a rolling admission deadline?
+Why does the program use a rolling admission process?

-I am an international student.
-Do I require a Provincial Attestation Letter (PAL) for my study permit application?
+As an international applicant, am I required to provide a Provincial Attestation Letter (PAL) for my study permit application?

 For international graduate applicants to receive a PAL from Western, they must: